Wild Garlic Planting (Allium ursinum)

 Diseases and pests

-Wild garlic as a medicinal plant
+Wild Garlic Planting as a medicinal plant

 Wild garlic contains allicin, the same substance as garlic.
 This organic sulphur compound causes the typical smell and taste.
 Wild garlic is rich in minerals and vitamins such as magnesium, iron and manganese.
 The plant can therefore have a positive effect on cholesterol levels and prevent high blood pressure, heart attacks and strokes.
 Wild garlic has an antibiotic and detoxifying effect, stimulates the appetite and promotes digestion.